Skip to Content

 What is the most reliable red flag in a claiming race evaluation?

 A class drop greater than 50% in 30 days combined with a speed figure decline of 15 or more points.
-When connections drop a horse sharply in class and the speed figures are declining simultaneously, they almost always know something you don’t.
-Either flag alone warrants caution; both together is an automatic walk-away under my framework.
+When connections drop a horse sharply in class and the speed figures are declining simultaneously, they almost always know something you do not.
+Either flag alone warrants caution; both together is an automatic walk-away under this framework.

 How do I find trainer stats on Equibase?